tompidev/booty-dark-admin-plugin/README.md

 #### v1.2.1 (05-9-2020)

-* Bug fix: the upgrade system will now read the version displayed in the footer as the current version
+* Bug fix: the update system will now use the version displayed in the footer as the current version

 #### v1.2.0 (31-8-2020)